9 places you can spend Bitcoin in the UK

 Not wishing to be left behind in what’s increasingly looking like a huge shift in the way we use money, Microsoft also accepts Bitcoin as payment on the Microsoft Store (but only in the Xbox and Windows stores, not on the Microsoft Store website).

-This means that you can use your Bitcoin to buy games, movies and apps from the service, and boy oh boy are there some big names to choose from.
+This means that you can use your Bitcoin to buy games, movies, TV shows and apps from the service, and boy oh boy are there some big names to choose from.

-The likes of Grand Theft Auto: San Andreas and Mincecraft are available on the PC, while all the biggest films and Xbox games can be purchased too.
+The likes of Grand Theft Auto: San Andreas and Minecraft are available on the PC, while all the biggest films and Xbox games can be purchased too.

 Again, although Newegg is a lesser-known brand, you shouldn’t let that put you off using their services – especially if you happen to own some Bitcoin.